onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

+The **SITE C-CDA R2.1 Validator Release for Aug 1st 2017**, based on the [July 25th 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.0.20170725_Consol2), contains the following fixes:

+*   The following defects identified in Google Groups for the TTT or ETT were corrected:
+    *   Using a Mental Status Organizer (V3) with a Mental Status Observation (V3) while simultaneously defining the R1.1 template Cognitive Status Result Organizer no longer causes an error requiring conformance to the Mental Status Organizer (V3).
+All past issues with the structure of Mental Status Observation (V3), Mental Status Organizer (V3), and Result Observation should be resolved.

+*   Other fixes and updates:
+    *   DS4P objectives are fully operational

+**Known Issues in the release that impact users:**

+*   Sending a non-DS4P document for DS4P validation (using a DS4P objective) returns a service error.
+Until this is resolved, please only test documents with DS4P data when selecting a DS4P objective.

+***

+# Prior Releases:

+# C-CDA R2.1/R1.1/MU2 Release Notes:

 The **SITE C-CDA R2.1 Validator Release for June 26th 2017**, based on the [June 22nd 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.0.20170622_Consol2), contains the following fixes:

 *   The following defects identified in Google Groups for the TTT or ETT were corrected: